 Church Recorders who are members of The Arts Society societies are volunteers who make records of the contents and internal fabric of our national churches.
 These records help to preserve the rich artistic heritage to be found in places of worship of all religions.
 Items are described in detail and their history researched.
 All the material is then compiled into a book, illustrated with photographs and drawings.
 The records are given to the church and copies are sent to national institutions including the National Monuments Record at English Heritage, The Church Buildings Council, the Victoria and Albert Museum and the relevant county record office.

-ST. BARTHOLOMEW’S CHURCH, HASLEMERE
+RECORD OF ST. BARTHOLOMEW’S CHURCH, HASLEMERE

 Work is nearing completion and it is hoped the record will be finalised in 2018.
 All the research has been done and the record is in the process of being compiled.
 The group used to meet on the second and third Thursdays of the month.
 Nine members brought their experience from working on St. Christopher's record, most of them taking on the same sections they worked on before.
 The group totalled 20 in all and received £200 sponsorship from the Friends of the Parish.

 St. Bartholomew's has many interesting features, with a challenging number of windows and an impressive 10 bells.
 There are 24 memorials (one of which, the diamond jubilee plaque, has been installed since the project got underway), some exquisitely worked textiles and a wealth of woodwork and stonework.
 There are seven peal boards, recording bell-ringing feats, in the bell-tower (the earliest entered took place in 1901); these are not normally on public display as only the bell ringers have access to that area.
 Although the church was rebuilt, in 1870-1871, records go back a long way, the earliest of which date from around 1180 A.D. when the original building was known as Piperham Chapel, named after the family Piperham who owned the land and lived nearby.